 If the 5G DDNMF in the HPLMN of the Discoverer UE receives the PC5 security policies associated with the ProSe Response Code in step 9, the Discoverer UE's 5G DDNMF forwards the PC5 security policies to the Discoverer UE.

 For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is used instead of the Discovery Response, and the RSC is used instead of the ProSe Restricted Code.
+The response message contains the discovery security materials and the HPLMN ID as contained in step 9.
+The Relay Discovery Key Response includes multiple sets of discovery security materials and the associated HPLMN IDs of the potential relays if multiple 5G DDNMFs/PKMFs of the potential relays supporting the RSC are discovered in step 7.

 Steps 12 to 15 occur over PC5:

 12. The Discoverer UE sends the ProSe Query Code and also listens for a response message if the UTC-based counter provided by the system associated with the discovery slot is within the MAX_OFFSET of the Discoverer UE's ProSe clock and if the Validity Timer has not expired.
 The Discoverer UE forms the discovery message and protects it.
 The four least significant bits of UTC-based counter are transmitted along with the protected discovery message.

+For 5G ProSe UE-to-Network Relay discovery, RSC is used instead of ProSe Query Code.

 13. The Discoveree UE listens for a discovery message that satisfies its Discovery Filter if the UTC-based counter associated with that discovery slot is within the MAX_OFFSET of the Discoveree UE's ProSe clock.
 In order to find such a matching message, it processes the message.

-NOTE 5: Match Reports are not used for the MIC checking of ProSe Query Codes.
+NOTE 6: Match Reports are not used for the MIC checking of ProSe Query Codes.

 14. The Discoveree UE sends the ProSe Response Code associated with the discovered ProSe Query Code.
 The Discoveree UE forms the discovery message and protects it.
 The four least significant bits of UTC-based counter are transmitted along with the protected discovery message.

+For 5G ProSe UE-to-Network Relay discovery, RSC is used instead of ProSe Response Code.

 15. The Discoverer UE listens for a discovery message that satisfies its Discovery Filter.
 In order to find such a matching message, it processes the message.
 If the Discoverer UE was not asked to send Match Reports for MIC checking, it stops at this step from a security perspective.
 Otherwise, it proceeds to step 16.

-NOTE 6: The UE checking the integrity of the discovery message on its own does not prevent the UE from sending a Match Report due to requirements in TS 23.304 [2].
+NOTE 7: The UE checking the integrity of the discovery message on its own does not prevent the UE from sending a Match Report due to requirements in TS 23.304 [2].
 If such a Match Report is sent, then there is no security functionality involved.